Associate Professorepeters3 (at) luc (dot) edu

 I am co-organizing an MSRI program on Quantum Symmetries, January-May 2020.

-I am organizing the 14th East Coast Operator Algebras Symposium at Loyola this fall, October 1 and 2, 2016.
+I organized the 14th East Coast Operator Algebras Symposium at Loyola, October 1 and 2, 2016.

 Papers and PreprintsMy papers on the arXiv.

 I assembled some notes from "Operator Algebras and Conformal Field Theories," August 16-21 2010, University of Oregon.
 These notes are the result of lots of people giving great talks and other people's great liveTeXing of those talks.

 ResearchMy focus is on constructing planar algebras, and exotic subfactors.
 Planar algebras are a tool for doing certain computations by drawing pictures; more technically, a planar algebra is a structure in which certain diagrams in the plane are interpreted as morphisms.
 Subfactors of von Neumann algebras give an example of a planar algebra.